3 tips for fully optimizing your weekly timesheets

 For example, Google Sheets may provide a chart-based spreadsheet for tracking employee billable hours and lunch breaks, but you’ll have to use a weekly (or biweekly) timesheet calculator to get the hard work done on a weekly basis, biweekly basis, or monthly basis.
 Same goes for Microsoft Word and Microsoft Excel timesheets.

 To really get an accurate look at employee time, use Homebase’s weekly, bi-weekly, and monthly timesheets.
-Our timesheets track your labor costs, sales, and scheduled hours vs. actual hours worked.
+Our timesheet mobile apps track your labor costs, sales, and scheduled hours vs. actual hours worked.
 You can even see if employees spend enough time on their breaks.
 This way you can manage your business in a really effective way.

 2. Find a timesheet that makes payroll easy